Skip to content

 }

-Every event includes two LSN (Log Sequence Number) fields that are critical for understanding event ordering and deduplication.
+Every event includes LSN (Log Sequence Number) fields plus a transaction-local ordinal that are critical for understanding event ordering, checkpointing, and idempotent destination writes.

 An LSN is a pointer to a position in Postgres's Write-Ahead Log (WAL).
 It's a monotonically increasing 64-bit integer that uniquely identifies a location in the transaction log.
 Format: 0/16B3748 (segment/offset).